sublimetext-io/docs.sublimetext.io/docs/reference/package-control/reviewing.md

   and review the changes briefly.

-* If you are unsure about the validity of the external repository file, run it through the PackageRepositoryTools
+* If you are unsure about the validity of the external repository JSON file, run it through the PackageRepositoryTools
   "Test Remote Repository" command.